golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 If you had collaborators, explain how the work was distributed among the collaborators.
 * **Cite and link** to the sources for any code, external libraries, or other media (e.g. photographs, soundtracks, source images) which you used in your Project.
 Citing your sources is super important, folks.
 Err on the side of generosity.

+## Labor-Based Grading Contract

+There are **10 graded assignments** this semester, listed above ("Unit Topics and Assignments").
+This includes the seven weekly assignments (1-7), followed by the three components of the **Personal Project** (proposal, prototype, final).
+Each of these ten Assignments contributes 100 points each, determined by whether its sub-tasks are complete or not. **Your final grade will be calculated as follows:**

+* A: 750-1000 Points
+* B: 650-750 Points
+* C: 550-650 Points
+* D: 400-550 Points
+* R: <400 Points

+**As you can see, it is possible to miss 2 entire projects, and still earn an A in this course.**

+Generally I will not award fractional points for a given subtask; either it is done or it ain't.
+For example, if an assignment awards "10 points" for writing a few sentences, I will usually (except in truly egregious circumstances) award the full 10 points if you did this task, regardless of how insightful or well-written your sentences are.

+## How to Be A Good Learner

-### My Opinion of Your Work is Not Your Grade
+*My Opinion of Your Work is Not Your Grade; Your Grade is Not My Opinion of Your Work.
+Earning good grades is roughly correlated with, but not the same thing as, being a good learner.*

 I may or may not "like" your work.
 But I am just one person, and despite my 30 years of experience in this field, my taste is irrelevant.
 I have been known to dismiss student projects that later proved to be highly influential and significant.
-I have sometimes brought in outside critics whose opinions I deeply respect, who prove to have radically different (but equally valid) opinions about the quality of certain student projects.
+I have sometimes brought in outside critics whose opinions I deeply respect, who prove to have totally different (but equally valid) opinions about student projects.
 And I have even been known to change my own mind about student projects quickly and often.

-That said, there are a few aspects of your work and conduct that I care about very deeply.
+That said, there are a few aspects of your professional conduct that set you up to actually learn stuff.
 These things may seem simple and obvious, but it’s sometimes surprising how few students seem to get these right:

 * **Be good**.
 Have a positive attitude.
 * **Be present**.
 Show up to all of the course sessions, on time.
+* **Be diligent**.
+Submit your work punctually, and with clear documentation.
 * **Be responsible**.
 Communicate with me if you have a problem.
 * **Be helpful**.
 Help your classmates when they’re stuck.
 * **Be generous**.
 Make helpful contributions to discussions.
 * **Be fearless**.
 Work outside your comfort zone.
 Give yourself permission to weird.
 * **Be conscientious**.
 Pay attention to details of craft and execution.
 Put your heart in the work.
 * **Be persevering**.
 Become resourceful about getting the assistance you need.
-* **Be diligent**.
-Submit your work punctually, and with clear documentation.

-I also care deeply about the extent to which you demonstrate the following:

-* **Curiosity**: Are you asking questions as you work?
+* **Be curious**: Are you asking questions as you work?
-* **Tenacity**: Are you forging through difficult problems without giving up?
+* **Be tenacious**: Are you forging through difficult problems without giving up?
-* **Execution**: Are you crafting with purpose, precision, and attention?
+* **Be rigorous**: Are you crafting with purpose, precision, and attention?
-* **Inventiveness**: Are you discovering/exploring methods outside the obvious and predictable?
+* **Be brave**: Are you exploring methods outside the obvious and predictable?

-Whether or not you adhere to these recommendations will not affect your grade. *So, why bother?* Well, when students do follow these recommendations, I am more likely to do things like:
+Whether or not you adhere to these recommendations will not affect your grade. *So, why bother?* Well, when students do follow these recommendations, they *learn* a lot more.

+Students who do these things are also more likely to make a good impression.
+This means that I am more likely to do things like:

 * ...admit them into a future course from my waitlist.
 * ...recommend them to another professor whose waitlist they're on.